finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/00_cluster_installation/cluster_installation.md

 Once the cluster installation completes, which normally takes 30-40 minutes, the installer output includes the OCP console url, kubeadmin userid and password and KUBECONFIG.

-To confirm that FIPS and OVNKubernetes changes have been implemeted log onto the cluster and run the following commands.
+FIPS compliance is managed via the OpenShift Compliance Operator, which will be discussed later.
+To confirm that the OVNKubernetes SDN has been  implemeted log into the cluster and run the following commands.

-1. ## NEED TO ADD A CHECK FOR FIPS - CAN THIS BE DONE VIA OC?
-2. Check OVNKubernetes by using the follwing command

 `oc describe network.config/cluster`

 Check the output for 'Network Type:  OVNKubernetes'

 The next step of the installation process is to set up an identity provider.
 An example using [HTPASSWD](htpassed-identity-provider) has been provided.
 OCP supports a number of identity providers, more detail can be found [here](https://docs.openshift.com/container-platform/4.10/authentication/understanding-identity-provider.html)